roman-milk/roman-milk.github.io/the-breast-machine.md

  "We'll have to work something out.
 I mean, err, a rota," she said, and her voice wavered.
 She was trying to sound matter of fact over a very trying subject.
 They had to organise something, or sooner or later one of them would be left out.
 What might happen then was too awful to think about.

  "It's going to be difficult for all of us.
 Maybe more so for you John," Jane suggested.
-Report_Story #2